johncheetham/othelloTk/README.rst

 Setting up the Engine Path
 --------------------------
- 1. Download the edax othello engine from http://abulmo.perso.neuf.fr This has a prebuilt binary for Linux 64 bit.
+ 1. Download the edax othello engine from https://github.com/abulmo/edax-reversi.
+    This has a prebuilt binary for Linux 64 bit.
+    You need to download the last release (4.4 at the time of writing).
+    The files you need are edax-linux.7z and eval.7z.

+    Create a folder and extract these files:

+      7za x edax-linux.7z

+      7za x eval.7z

  2. Start othelloTk.

  3. Do Engine/Set Engine Path and set the engine path to the edax executable.
-    This is called lEdax-x64 in the edax bin folder (if you are using Linux 64 bit).
+This is called edax-4.4.

  4. Start the game by left clicking to place a black stone.